jig099/sonarlit/README.md

 # TODO
 1. Pack and distribute app - finish by 10th Sep 2020
-2. ASP.NET - creates endpoint for interacting with the database
+2. ASP.NET - creates endpoint for interacting with the database?

 # Ideas